Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Combinatorics

 \begin{definition} Let $N\in \NN$.
 Let $\Omega=(\Omega_1,\ldots,\Omega_N)$ be an $N$-tuple of positive integers, such that $1=\Omega_1<\Omega_2<\cdots<\Omega_{N}$.
 Set $m=\Omega_N-N$.
 The contracting square-hexagon lattice $\mathcal{R}(\Omega,\check{a})$ is a subgraph of $\mathrm{SH}(\check{a})$ built of $2N$ or $2N+1$ rows.
 We shall now enumerate the rows of $\mathcal{R}(\Omega,\check{a})$ inductively, starting from the bottom as follows: \begin{itemize} \item The first row consists of vertices $(i,j)$ with $i=\Omega_1-\frac{1}{2},\ldots,\Omega_N-\frac{1}{2}$ and $j=\frac{1}{2}$.
 We call this row the boundary row of $\mathcal{R}(\Omega,\check{a})$. \item When $k=2s$, for $s=1,\ldots N$, the $k$th row consists of vertices $(i,j)$ with $j=\frac{k}{2}$ and incident to at least one vertex in the $(2s-1)th$ row of the whole-plane square-hexagon lattice $\mathrm{SH}(\check{a})$ lying between the leftmost vertex and rightmost vertex of the $(2s-1)$th row of $\mathcal{R}(\Omega,\check{a})$ \item When $k=2s+1$, for $s=1,\ldots N$, the $k$th row consists of vertices $(i,j)$ with $j=\frac{k}{2}$ and incident to two vertices in the $(2s)$th row of of $\mathcal{R}(\Omega,\check{a})$. \end{itemize} \end{definition}

 The transition from an odd row to the next even row in a contracting square-hexagon lattice can be of two kinds depending on whether vertices are connected to one or two vertices of the row above them.
+See Figures \ref{fig:raz}, \ref{fig:HD}, and \ref{fig:SH} for examples of contracting square-hexagon lattices.

 \begin{definition} Let $I_1$ (resp.\@ $I_2$) be the set of indices $j$ such that vertices of the $(2j-1)$th row are connected to one vertex (resp.\@ two vertices) of the $(2j)$th row.
 In terms of the sequence $\check{a}$,